khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

 ---

-## Using Docker to host a cloud hershell implant listener and a Metasploit C2

 ------

 In the following article we'll be deploying Hershell, a minimal golang reverse shell, and its C2 using Docker to host it on a cloud provider's infrastructure.